mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 and legs indiscriminately.
 Each limb ends in a six-fi ngered radial hand.
 Fingers are very flexible and have muscular suction cups on the lower surface about half-way to the tips.
-Hiver arms and legs are generally weaker than a human’s but are very tough and diffi cult to injure.
+Hiver arms and legs are generally weaker than a human's but are very tough and diffi cult to injure.

 A digestive opening is on the lower surface of the body.
 Hivers have